 Symptoms of COVID-19 include:

-Other reported symptoms of COVID-19 include fatigue, runny nose, muscle pain, joint pain, headache, diarrhoea, nausea/vomiting and loss of appetite.
+Other reported symptoms of COVID-19 include fatigue, acute blocked nose (congestion), muscle pain, joint pain, headache, diarrhoea, nausea, vomiting and loss of appetite.

 In more severe cases, infection can cause pneumonia with severe acute respiratory distress.

 If you have any symptom(s) of COVID-19, even if it is mild, don't delay, please get tested and isolate while you wait for your test results.

 While some people don't develop symptoms at all, for people who do develop symptoms these typically appear five to six days after exposure to the virus.
 However, it is possible that symptoms can appear anytime from between 1 and 14 days after being exposed to the virus.

 The SARS-CoV-2 virus that causes COVID-19, like other viruses, is continually undergoing changes in in its genetic structure (genome).
 Think of the genome as a blueprint that shows a cell how to create more of the virus.
 Every time someone is infected with a virus there is an opportunity for the virus to change a little.
 Most of the time, these changes don't make the virus more dangerous, though they can help us to work out where particular cases of the virus originated.
 However, sometimes the virus can change in ways that make it easier for the virus to spread, or to make people sicker, or both.
 When this happens, the World Health Organisation uses the name "variants of concern".